iSnow/rEuropeFiltered/README.md

 ![Screenshot](/images/install05.png)

 ## How to use
 After installation, navigate to /r/europe on reddit.
-The script will only be active on that subreddit.
-You'll notice a new button "Add Filter".
+The script will only be active on that subreddit and will filter out any matching submissions on each page load.
+You'll notice a new button "Add Filter" right above "Europe".

 (![Screenshot](/images/inaction.png))